-Туре Current rules Proposed rules INTO water source Permitted, up to volumetric limit of 929ML, subject to assessment.
-Not permitted into off-river pools No change WITHIN water source Permitted subject to assessment Not permitted into off-river pools No change Protection for wetlands N/A Not permitted into or within 3 km upstream of a Ramsar wetland.
+Type Current rules Proposed rules INTO water source Permitted, up to volumetric limit of 3,156 ML, subject to assessment.
+Trades not permitted into natural off-river pools.
+No change WITHIN water source Permitted subject to assessment but not into natural off-river pools No change Protection for wetlands N/A Not permitted into or within 3 km upstream of a Ramsar wetland.
 Not permitted into wetlands identified in the WSP Prescribed Wetlands Map.
-Trade between licences within the same WSP prescribed wetland is permitted.
+Trade between licences within the same WSP prescribed wetlands are permitted.